aws/aws-database-encryption-sdk-dynamodb/specification/dynamodb-encryption-client/decrypt-item.md

 If an Authenticate Action other than DO_NOTHING is configured for an attribute name included in [Unauthenticated Attributes](./ddb-item-encryptor.md#unauthenticated-attributes) or beginning with the prefix specified in [Unauthenticated Attribute Prefix](./ddb-item-encryptor.md#unauthenticated-attribute-prefix), this operation MUST yield an error.

+### Determining Legacy Items

+An item MUST be determined to be encrypted under the legacy format if it contains attributes for the material description and the signature.
+These are usually "*amzn-ddb-map-desc*" and "*amzn-ddb-map-sig*" respectively, although the DynamoDbEncryptor allows callers to configure custom names for these attributes.

+### Determining Plaintext Items

+An item MUST be determined to be plaintext if it does not contain attributes with the names "aws_dbe_header" and "aws_dbe_footer".

+Note that this does not conflict with the [legacy item](#determining-legacy-items) definition, as there is no configuration state which needs to be able to distinguish between legacy items and plaintext items.